MariadlRosa-1224/isles-of-vielora/races/graveborns/frost-walker.md

 - **Snow body:** frost walkers with a snow body become light and faster, enough to fly on their own and gain a speed and reaction speed 8 times better than a human.
 These come with the cost of durability.
 Their bodies break as easily as snow breaks and they start to melt at 1200 degrees.

-- **Crystallization:** Crystalized frost walkers are heavier and slower only as fast as a human, in compensation to this their bodies become a lot more resistant, durability and magic defense 6 times better than a human and they won’t start melting till the temperatures around them are 2500 degrees.
+- **Crystallization:** Crystallized frost walkers are heavier and slower only as fast as a human, in compensation to this their bodies become a lot more resistant, durability and magic defense 6 times better than a human and they won’t start melting till the temperatures around them are 2500 degrees.

 **level x:**

 - **Snowstorm (requires snow body):** Snowstorm frost walkers bodies are shaped like a cloud of small but very sharp shards of ice and snow they can control into any shape in a 50 meter distance and cast magic from anywhere on it.
 They have a great magic output, ice magic being 7 times better and other kinds 4.

-- **Glaciar (requires crystallization):** Glaciar frost walkers can form ice around their bodies to grow in size from normal to massive, their ice is also stronger, their physical strength 2 times stronger than a human and their ice formations as strong as titanium can be controlled in a 50 meter distance.
+- **Glacial (requires crystallization):** Glacial frost walkers can form ice around their bodies to grow in size from normal to massive, their ice is also stronger, their physical strength 2 times stronger than a human and their ice formations as strong as titanium can be controlled in a 50 meter distance.

 **level x:**